-The TAP provides guidance to the Group on its vision and strategy in leveraging technology to enhance Sembcorp's leadership in the energy and water industries.
-The panel advises on technologies for research and development as well as investment, and oversees the development and application of significant emerging and potentially disruptive technologies in the energy and water sectors.
-It also ensures the appropriate management of specialised research and development projects and systems for intellectual property creation and protection.
+The TAP provides guidance to the Group on our vision and strategy in leveraging technology to enhance Sembcorp's leadership in our business sectors.
+The panel advises on technologies for research and development (R&D) as well as investment, and oversees the development and application of significant emerging and potentially disruptive technologies relevant to Sembcorp.
+It also ensures the appropriate management of specialised R&D projects, tapping into various government grant support schemes and the external technological ecosystem, and provides guidance to develop systems for intellectual property creation and protection.
 In addition, the panel advises Sembcorp's board and management on technological trends and opportunities in line with the company's growth strategies.